 Once the crystal is in place, the crown and case back are replaced.
 The gaskets (seals) are given a touch of silicone grease for a pressure test.
 This is performed twice after the mods are made – once with and without the movement.
 I’m sure you can work out why!

 The bezel is cleaned of grease with acetone to get a good adhesion to the tape.
-The insert is cleaned with a multi-solvent remover that is less harsh than the acetone.
+The insert is cleaned with a solvent remover that is less harsh than the acetone.

-Finally, cutting the stem for the new ‘S’ etched crown, screwed in with a little Locktite and cured for 30 minutes.
+Finally, cutting the stem for the new ‘S’ etched crown, screwed in with a little Locktite and cured for thirty minutes.